 The meeting convened at 6:05 PM.
-Motion by Martel to add BTB Revised Proposal to the Agenda was approved 4-1 with Schultz casting the nay vote.
+Motion by Martel to add BTB Revised CostProposal to the Agenda was approved 4-1 with Schultz casting the nay vote.
 Comments were received from several people in the audience regarding a shooting range in a Residential Zone.
 Frank Wilhelm, Doug & Susan MacDonald, Char Lundy, Bill Schomer, Kurt Sanford, Dave & Wendy Krohn, Don & Sharon Philion and Kelli Eggebrecht all had comments regarding the problems with this shooting range, including the danger to children, the stress for PTSD victims, disturbing the peace, lead contamination, no sound buffer, DNR standards and the inconsistences within the law that can allow this to happen.
 It’s an accident waiting to happen.

 A. After discussion, the Motion by Petersen is to place a moratorium on all new shooting ranges in all zones for 6 months while the Planning Commission addresses what if any zoning changes are to be made.
 Motion was seconded and passed 5-0.
 Under our Zoning Ordinance, the township can place restrictions on such types of activity.
 It was recommended we have our attorney present at the PC meeting when this item is on the Agenda.